neerajsingh869/naruto-fandom-cli-quiz/README.md

-# naruto-fandom-cli-quiz
+# Naruto fandom CLI Quiz
-Quiz to test how much you know about naruto anime
+This quiz is to test your knowledge on famous Naruto series.